• Home

 Early LLMs, like GPT-1, would fall apart and start to generate nonsense after a few sentences, but today's LLMs, like GPT-4, can generate thousands of words that all make sense.

 To get to this point, LLMs were trained on huge corpuses of data.
-The specifics vary a little bit between the different LLMs—depending on how careful the developers are to fully acquire the rights to the materials they're using—but as a general rule, you can assume that they've been trained on something equivalent to the entire public internet and every major book that's ever been published.
+The specifics vary a little bit between the different LLMs—depending on how careful the developers are to fully acquire the rights to the materials they're using—but as a general rule, you can assume that they've been trained on something like the entire public internet and every major book that's ever been published at a bare minimum.
 This is why LLMs can generate text that sounds so authoritative on such a wide variety of subjects.

 From this training data, LLMs are able to model the relationship between different words (or really, fractions of words called tokens) using high-dimensional vectors.
 This is all where things get very complicated and mathy, but the basics are that every individual token ends up with a unique ID and that similar concepts are grouped together.
 This is then used to generate a neural network, a kind of multi-layered algorithm based on how the human brain works—and that's at the core of every LLM.